Plandome, New York: Politics

 In the 2024 U.S. presidential election, the majority of Plandome voters voted for Donald J. Trump (R), who received over 60 percent of the vote within the village.

 Media

 Newspapers

 The Manhasset Press Times is the newspaper of record for the Village of Plandome.
 It is part of Schneps Media.

 Other major newspapers serving Plandome include Newsday, New York Post, The New York Times, and The Wall Street Journal.

 Television

 Plandome is one of North Shore TV's fourteen member villages.
-North Shore TV provides Plandome and the other member villages with public-access television programming, through Altice USA and Verizon Fios – the main cable television providers in the area.
+North Shore TV provides Plandome and the other member villages with public-access television programming, through Optimum and Verizon Fios – the main cable television providers in the area.